Everything You Wanted To Know About TPAs

 Stop-Loss is one of those wonderful terms which means exactly what it says.
 It is reinsurance for a self-funded plan, which an employee benefit plan buys (usually arranged by the TPA as a normal part of administration) as back-up insurance to stop the loss from unexpectedly high claims on the plan.
 Stop-Loss usually has two points at which it takes effect.
 The first is known as the "specific" attachment point.
 This applies to the cost of one claim or person.
 For instance, open heart surgery could prove an unexpectedly high expense, but it is only reflected in the expenses for a single individual.
 Thus, the "specific" attachment point might be set at an amount such as $25,000.
 That means that the regular fully-insured stop-loss reimbursements from a commercial insurance company would begin to reimburse the plan or employer for all charges for that claim above the attachment point.
 Important legal note: Stop-loss reimburses the plan or employer (depending how the contract is written).
 It is not insurance on the person.

 The second Stop-Loss trigger is known as the "aggregate" attachment point.
 This applies to the total claims of the whole group.
 The stop-loss insurance policy begins to reimburse for claims when the total of all claims exceed some set amount.
 Stop-Loss is not mandatory.
-However, Stop-Loss provides a safety net which allows the risk of self-funding to be predictable, and has made self-funding practical for even tiny employers whose cash flow can budget for the possible losses.
+However, Stop-Loss provides a safety net which allows the risk of self-funding to be predictable, and has made self-funding practical for even smaller employers whose cash flow can budget for the possible losses.

 Note: The existence of Stop-Loss does not make a plan "insured".
 The fact that the employer (totally separate from the plan) or the plan itself buys coverage is no different than if the employer or plan bought fire insurance or other such protection which does not replace the legal responsibility of the plan to pay claims.

 SPBA and its member TPAs work closely with leaders of the Stop-Loss industry to increase communication and understanding.
 This has tremendously smoothed the TPA/Stop-Loss/plan relationship & functioning.
 In late 1995, SPBA formalized the cooperation between TPAs & Stop-Loss leaders.
 SPBA has a service (not associate membership) known as "Stop-Loss Service Partners" to have ongoing shared education between TPAs and Stop-Loss insurance companies, General Managing Underwriters (GMU/MGUs) and re-insurers of stop-loss insurance companies.
+This has been a win-win-win for TPAs, S-L & clients.

 Tips on Selling To TPAs